Star Command: Revolution: Ships

 Every ship and station has a set of four vital statistics: shield, tech, engine, and control.
 The "shield" statistic is how much damage the ship can stand before it is destroyed; once depleted, the ship explodes.
 "Tech" is what allows a ship to fire; reducing this tends to make a ship fire less often.
-"Engine" is a representative of how fast the ship can move; reducing this causes ships to move more sluggishly than normal.
+"Engine" is a representation of how fast the ship can move; reducing this causes ships to move more sluggishly than normal.
 "Control" is a statistic, that, like "shield," has little effect until it is completely reduced; when this occurs, the ship defects to the side of the ship that dealt the last control damage (and restores some control).
 (Note: Stations, motherships, and the ships in campaign mode that can't be built by a player will self-destruct rather than defect.)

 Each race has a set of 16 constructible ships and stations, some of which are similar across each race, such as a base, which is necessary for building ships, a university, which trains ships and teaches the mothership new technology necessary for building new ships, and a fighter carrier, which launches three smaller fighter ships at enemies within range.
 Each ship and station has a cost, which consists of various amounts of Solinite, time (not time to build, but time a player must wait before building again), and a resource specific to each race.
 Destroying a ship or station other than the mothership will leave behind an "Engine Core," which is a small amount of Solinite, and some of the race-specific resource.

 Players start with the ability to build only 1 ship and 3 stations which are all similar for each race: the base, the university, a guardpost (a station that fires at enemies), and a "scout" class ship.
 The scout is the only type of ship which can break "pack" Solinite into smaller pieces that can be collected by the mothership.

 Other than the mothership, ships have 7 "levels" of skill, which can be increased through combat, or up to level 4 by placing the ship next to a university.
 Higher levels give bonuses to the ships, such as a higher rate of fire or multiple shots at a time.

 Placing the mothership next to a race's university allows it to learn that race's technology, i.e. more ships and stations.
 Once all of a race's technologies have been discovered, the mothership will next learn how to build another race's base.
 Building this will allow the player to build that race's university, allowing the player to learn even more technology.